-The Halloween Retrospect archive library is an evolving reference collection of vintage information objects including (as of 1-25-2024) a little over 525 vintage catalogs (1900-1979), with an additional number of books, magazines, advertisements, and more.
-These are primary source materials gathered for recapturing the original market of vintage Halloween collectibles.
+The Halloween Retrospect archive library is an evolving reference collection of vintage information objects including (as of 11-5-2025) ~650 vintage catalogs (1900-1979), with additional books, magazines, advertisements, etc. These are primary source materials gathered to recapture the original market of vintage Halloween collectibles.

 PLEASE NOTE: THR does NOT employ AI-generative technology.
 Content is created by human biological entities to ensure results engage accurate research with mindful artistry.